Mount Blachnitzky

 Mount Blachnitzky is a 6552 ft mountain summit in the city and borough of Juneau, Alaska, United States.
 It is a part of the Boundary Ranges of the Coast Mountains in western North America.
 It is located between Gilkey Glacier and Avalanche Canyon; it is named after Klaus Blachnitzky (1921-1988), a surveyor, geodesist, and explorer of the Juneau Icefield.
-Mr. Blachnitzky was the head surveyor for the Juneau Icefield Research Program.
+Blachnitzky was the head surveyor for the Juneau Icefield Research Program.
 Much of his work was conducted in the vicinity of this summit.
 In August 1988, having completed almost two seasons instructing student surveyors and scientists in the science and practice of terrestrial field surveying and geodesy, he was killed when he slipped from a rock cleaver on the slope of Vaughan Lewis Glacier.
 The site of his death is four miles from the mountain named in his honor.
-In 2004, four climbers made a memorial climb of the previously unclimbed summit, leaving at the peak some surveying mementos of Mr. Blachnitzky's life.
-That first ascent was made by Scott McGee, Keith Daellenbach, Charles Daellenbach, and Fred Skemp III, on June 30, 2004, via the southwest cirque/south ridge.
+In 2004, four climbers made a memorial climb of the previously unclimbed summit and left surveying mementos of Blachnitzky's life at the peak.
+The first ascent was made on June 30, 2004 by Scott McGee, Keith Daellenbach, Charles Daellenbach, and Fred Skemp III, via the southwest cirque/south ridge.
 The mountain's name was officially adopted in 2007 by the U.S. Board on Geographic Names.

 Climate

 Based on the Köppen climate classification, Mount Blachnitzky has a subarctic climate with cold, snowy winters, and mild summers..
-Most weather fronts originate in the Pacific Ocean, and travel east toward the Coast Mountains where they are forced upward by the range (Orographic lift), causing them to drop their moisture in the form of rain or snowfall.
+Most weather fronts originate in the Pacific Ocean, and travel east toward the Coast Mountains where they are forced upward by the range (orographic lift), causing them to drop their moisture in the form of rain or snowfall.
 As a result, the Coast Mountains experience high precipitation, especially during the winter months in the form of snowfall.
 Temperatures can drop below −20 °C with wind chill factors below −30 °C. The month of July offers the most favorable weather for viewing and climbing Mount Blachnitzky.